 Near Breck, Keystone in Summit County typically opens first weekend in November, thanks to the most extensive snowmaking systems in Colorado.
 With downloading available (if necessary) from mid-mountain on the River Run Gondolas, Keystone is ideal for early season ski and stay package.

-Wolf Creek Ski Resort in Southwest Colorado trademarked “The Most Snow In Colorado” Alta Snowbirdreceiving upwards of 470′ of snow.
-Wolf Creek opens in October most seasons, hosting the US Ski Team for early season training.
+Wolf Creek Ski Resort in Southwest Colorado trademarked “The Most Snow In Colorado” opened first in the US on Oct 12, 20189.
+Wolf Creek receives upwards of 470′ of snow, and opens in October most seasons, hosting the US Ski Team for early season training.

 Snowbird offers high elevation even though Alta is not so big on snowmaking since these Little Cottonwood Canyon ski areas are blessed with frequent natural snow.
 Alta typically opens mid-November with Snowbird not far behind.
 We have skied the entire two ski mountains one Thanksgiving week – much to be thankful for at Alta and Snowbird.